seung-lab/gallery/README.md

 12. Run `npx gulp`
 13. Run `npm start`

-When configuring the server to use `museum.service` a systemd startup script, make sure to run:
+When configuring the server to use `museum.service` a systemd startup script, make sure to set up nginx so you don't have to run the service as root or with sudo.

-`iptables -A PREROUTING -t nat -i eth0 -p tcp --dport 80 -j REDIRECT --to-port 3000`

-This way you don't have to run as root or with sudo.

 # Code coverage